yangzhi127/kk/README.md

 go run main.go
 ```

-## Disclaimer
+## Disclaimer ⚠️

 This tool was created for educational and experimental purposes only.
 They are not intended to be used for malicious activities or to harm others in any way.
 I do not endorse or encourage the use of this tool or information for illegal, unethical, or harmful actions.

-By using this tool or reading the article, you agree to accept full responsibility for any consequences that may arise from its use.
+By using this tool, you agree to accept full responsibility for any consequences that may arise from its use.
 I will not be held accountable for any damages, losses, or legal repercussions resulting from the misuse of this tool or the information provided.

 Use at your own risk.